IT & TECH

 The personal development data points in a similar direction.

-Meanwhile, technical specialization fell slightly from 20.1% to 18.8%, and long-term engagements fell from 11.5% to 8.5%.
 That feels aligned with what we hear in IT candidate conversations right now.

 Professionals are not only asking which technology to learn next — they are asking where the market is going, which skills will stay valuable, and how to build a direction that does not lock them too tightly into one track.